 Torwood Blue Pool

 We followed a path from the castle towards Torwood Blue Pool.
 It is not signposted so we had to use GPS to help us locate it along with some online instructions.
-We walked along a path with the castle and wind farm in the distanc.
-The path continues for 15 minutes or so until we reached a huge pylon in the trees.
+We walked along a path with the castle and wind farm in the distance.
+The path continued for 15 minutes or so until we reached a huge pylon in the trees.
 We knew that this was close to Torwood Blue Pool.
 We cut off the path and soon found, nestled in a wood clearing between the lines of trees, the mysterious man made pool.

 Tappoch Broch sits at the summit of this camouflaged hill.
 The broch is an iron age roundhouse that was excavated in 1864.
 Inside Tappoch Broch, the remains of walls have several small chambers built into them.
 It is thought that these originally stood at 10 metres high and 7 metres thick with an intra-mural stairway leading up through the interior of the wall.
 The broch is certainly worth a visit especially if you have an interest in ancient Scottish history.

 Happy hunting guys!
 We can’t wait to hear what you think of the blue pool.

 Remember when visiting Scotland to take only photos and leave only footprints!